Alexei Navalny: Poisoning and recovery

-On 20 August 2020 Navalny fell ill during a flight from Tomsk to Moscow and was hospitalised in the Emergency City Clinical Hospital No. 1 in Omsk (Городская клиническая больница скорой медицинской помощи №1), where the plane had made an emergency landing.
+On 20 August 2020, Navalny fell ill during a flight from Tomsk to Moscow and was hospitalised in the Emergency City Clinical Hospital No. 1 in Omsk (Городская клиническая больница скорой медицинской помощи №1), where the plane had made an emergency landing.
 The change in his condition on the plane was sudden and violent, and video footage showed crewmembers on the flight scurrying towards him as he screamed loudly.
 Later, he said that he was not screaming from pain, but from the knowledge that he was dying.

-Afterwards, his spokeswoman, Kira Yarmysh, said that he was in a coma and on a ventilator in the Omsk hospital.
+Navalny's spokeswoman, Kira Yarmysh, later said that he was in a coma and on a ventilator in the Omsk hospital.
 She also said that since he arose that morning, Navalny had consumed nothing but a cup of tea, acquired at the airport.
 It was initially suspected that something was mixed into his drink, and physicians stated that a "toxin mixed into a hot drink would be rapidly absorbed".
 The hospital said that he was in a stable but serious condition.
 Although staff initially acknowledged that Navalny had probably been poisoned, after numerous police personnel appeared outside Navalny's room, the medical staff was less forthcoming.
 The Omsk hospital's deputy chief physician later told reporters that poisoning was "one scenario among many" being considered.

 A plane was sent from Germany to evacuate Navalny from Russia for treatment at the Charité Hospital in Berlin.
 Although the doctors treating him in Omsk initially declared he was too sick to be transported, they later released him.
 On 24 August, the doctors in Germany made an announcement, confirming that Navalny had been poisoned with a cholinesterase inhibitor.

 Ivan Zhdanov, chief of Navalny's Anti-Corruption Foundation, said that Navalny could have been poisoned because of one of the foundation's investigations.
 On 2 September, the German government announced that Navalny was poisoned with a Novichok nerve agent, from the same family of nerve agents that was used to poison Sergei Skripal and his daughter.
 International officials said that they had obtained "unequivocal proof" from toxicology tests, and have called on the Russian government for an explanation.
 On 7 September, German doctors announced that he was out of the coma.
 On 15 September, Navalny's spokeswoman said that Navalny would return to Russia.

 On 17 September, Navalny's team said that traces of the nerve agent used to poison Navalny was detected on an empty water bottle from his hotel room in Tomsk, suggesting that he was possibly poisoned before leaving the hotel.
 On 23 September, Navalny was discharged from hospital after his condition had sufficiently improved.
-On 6 October OPCW confirmed presence of cholinesterase inhibitor from the Novichok group in Navalny's blood and urine samples.
+On 6 October, OPCW confirmed presence of cholinesterase inhibitor from the Novichok group in Navalny's blood and urine samples.